worldbank/GEEST/README.md

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/68baff0a-cf3d-4045-b62b-432d505117bf)

-1. Navigate to and select polygon input shapefile containing a field reporting the percentage of women who have achieved a post-secondary education.
+1. Navigate to and select the polygon input shapefile containing a field reporting the percentage of women who have achieved a post-secondary education.

    **Input File:** *Education/Level_of_education*